Disclosure: We may earn money or products from the companies mentioned in this post.

-I asked hundreds of real rabbit owners how much they actually pad to get their bunny fixed.
+I asked hundreds of real rabbit owners how much they actually paid to get their bunny fixed (spayed or neutered).
 I got responses from throughout the United States and even a few other countries.
 Here is what I found out.

 Let’s dig into the data I collected and see if we can figure out why the cost varies so much.